 Due to rising public interest in nutrition, a growing and aging population, the childhood obesity epidemic, and increased emphasis on health education and healthy lifestyles, the demand for trained nutrition professionals is increasing.
 They work with businesses, schools, advocacy groups and legislators to ensure all people have access to adequate nutrition, at school, at home, and at work.
 In healthcare, they collaborate with patient care teams to help prevent and treat illness.
 Nutrition research expands the body of knowledge in health and wellness, sparking advances in public health and quality of life, from pregnancy through adolescence and adulthood.
 Whether you want to inspire health in your community or around the world, nutrition is a universal avenue to make a difference.

-Graduates of the Nutrition Science M.A. program are well-prepared for careers in a variety of sectors, including:
+Graduates of the MA in Nutrition Science program are well-prepared for careers in a variety of sectors, including:

 - Clinical: Health care, patient care teams, disease management, pharmaceutical companies, nutritional program development, counseling.

-- Business: Medical and food service equipment research and development, quality control, employee wellness programming.
+- Business: Medical and food service equipment research and development, food company research and development, quality control, employee wellness programming.

 - Consultation, private practice: Consulting, disease management, writing, public speaking, private practice, counseling.